Nvidia’s AI Chips Sale to China Benefits All Parties

 Previous Restrictions

-Under the prior administration, the sale of H200 chips to China was banned to prevent potential military applications.
-Only the less advanced H20 chips were permitted, prompting China to accelerate development of its own AI chips, with companies like Baidu introducing new models in recent months.
+Apparently, Only the less advanced H20 chips were permitted, prompting China to accelerate development of its own AI chips, with companies like Baidu introducing new models in recent months.
+Basically, China is trying to catch up with the U.S. in the AI industry.

 Expert Perspectives

-Experts suggest that the ban on AI chip exports to China was not achieving its intended effect.
-Kashyap Kompella, CEO of RPA2AI Research, notes that the U.S. position on AI chips may no longer be effective and could be reaching diminishing returns.
-The new policy aims to balance national security with commercial gains.
+Apparently, Kashyap Kompella, CEO of RPA2AI Research, notes that the U.S. position on AI chips may no longer be effective and could be reaching diminishing returns, which is a good point.
+Basically, The new policy aims to balance national security with commercial gains.

 Trade Policy Context